Transcutaneous Pacing Review

 Introduction

-Transcutaneous Pacing (TCP), also known as External Pacing, is an intervention that could be applied by an RN or APRN at the bedside should a patient become unstable and meet the specific criteria.
-This usually requires a certain thorough and documented competency and will depend on the facility requirements.
-Like many procedures that are high risk but low volume, such as transcutaneous pacing, it is often highly recommended to do an annual review, or skills fair, to help nurses care for patients who could benefit from its use.
+Transcutaneous Pacing (TCP), also known as External Pacing, is an intervention that an RN or APRN could apply at the bedside should a patient become unstable and meet the specific criteria.
+This usually requires a certain thorough and documented competency and will depend on the facility’s requirements.
+Like many procedures that are high risk but low volume, such as transcutaneous pacing, it is often highly recommended to do an annual review or skills fair to help nurses care for patients who could benefit from its use.

-Knowledge about external pacing is also provided with Advanced Cardiovascular Life Support (ACLS) training, but due to time constraints, usually an overview is given, but not a step-by-step competency.
-ACLS is a mandatory requirement in critical care settings, such as in an ED, ICU, or PACU to name a few, but it is only required for renewal every two years.
+Knowledge about external pacing is also provided with Advanced Cardiovascular Life Support (ACLS) training.
+Still, due to time constraints, an overview is usually given, but it is not a step-by-step competency.
+ACLS is a mandatory requirement in critical care settings, such as in an ED, ICU, or PACU, to name a few, but it is only required for renewal every two years.
 [2]

 Background History

 With the development of transvenous pacing leads later in the 1950s, interest in external pacing waned.
-Transvenous pacing has served as the mainstay of urgent temporary pacing since then, although the significant time and operator skill needed to implement the technique are less than ideal.
-As a result, noninvasive pacing reemerged, in the 1980s, as a therapy for bradycardia and asystole.
+Transvenous pacing has been the mainstay of urgent temporary pacing since then, although the significant time and operator skill needed to implement the technique are less than ideal.
+As a result, noninvasive pacing reemerged in the 1980s as a therapy for bradycardia and asystole.
 Technical advances, including large adhesive electrodes and ECG filtering, have largely overcome the early problems of extreme discomfort and interpretation of capture on the ECG.
 [6]

 Indications